 Bananas should be harvested when they are still green.
 Allowed to ripen on the plant, they are still edible, but since individual bananas tend to ripen at different rates, you’ll have some ripening while others are still green.

 There are several clues to tell if green bananas are ready to be harvested.
+It’s not necessary to see all of these happen at once.

 - The individual bananas have lost their sharp edges, taking on a ‘full’ look.